vivekmunde/duxact/README.md

 `connectState` can be used instead of `connect` when a component only needs to consume the state and does not need to dispatch any actions.

+##### Arguments
+1. `mapStateToProps`: A mapping function or a selector function, which receives the application state and should return the state (filtered out of the application state) required by the component.
+The state returned by the mapping function or selector is passed as props to the component.
+2. `areEqual`: (optional) An equality function to compare the old vs new state.
+This function receives oldState and newState.
+The function is expected to return boolean result, `false` indiates that the state has been changed.
+So returning `false` will trigger the rerendering. `duxact`, by default, deep compares the old & new states. (refer section **Using custom equality function** for more details)

 ```
 import { connectState } from 'duxact';
 ...